Batman Forever: The Arcade Game

-Batman Forever: The Arcade Game is a beat 'em up video game based on the movie Batman Forever.
-The subtitle is used to differentiate it from Batman Forever, another beat 'em up published by Acclaim Entertainment at around the same time.
-One or two players, playing as Batman and Robin, fight Two-Face, the Riddler, and numerous henchmen.
+Batman Forever: The Arcade Game is a 1996 beat 'em up video game developed by Iguana Entertainment and published by Acclaim Entertainment for arcades.
+It is based on the 1995 film Batman Forever, with the subtitle used to differentiate it from the 1995 game Batman Forever, which was also released by Acclaim Entertainment.
+In the game, one or two players, playing as Batman and Robin, fight Two-Face, the Riddler, and numerous henchmen.
+Batman Forever: The Arcade Game was Acclaim's first arcade game, and was later ported to the PlayStation, Sega Saturn, and MS-DOS.